 Make Your Own Housecleaning Products

-Making your own cleaning products is a good way to save money and control the use of chemicals in your home.
+Making your own cleaning products is a great way to save money and control the use of chemicals in your home.
 Most of the following recipes are made from non-toxic ingredients, but there are some chemicals as well.
-If you store any of these, be sure to label them so you know what is in the container --and keep these and any household cleaners out of the reach of children and pets!
+If you store any of these, be sure to label them so you know what is in the container -- and keep all household cleaners well out of reach of children and pets!

-Here are some simple recipes for the most common household chores.
+Here are our simple recipes for cleansers to take care of the most common household chores.

 Window Cleaner